ThinkAI-GP/KNN/README.md

 Run the command `python KNN.py`
 (you may try `py KNN.py` if the command aside doesn't work)
 # OR if you are using anaconda + jupyter
-Just load the file KNNRAYE.ipynb in jupyter
+Just load the file KNN.ipynb in jupyter

 ## _references:_
 - [Wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) gives a good description on the idea behind